 Enrique

-Enrique Name Meaning: Origin, History, and Significance
+Enrique Name Meaning: Origin, History, & Significance

 Origin of Enrique

-Enrique is a popular name that has its roots in several languages, including Spanish, Germanic, Italian, Portuguese, and French.
+Enrique is a popular name that has its roots in several languages, including Spanish, Germanic, Italian, Portuguese, & French.
 The name is derived from Heinrich, a Germanic name that means “ruler of the home.”

 Meaning of Enrique

 The name Enrique has various other forms in different cultures.
 In Spanish, it is a variant of the name Henry, while in Italian, it is spelled Enrico.
-In Greek, it is spelled Enrikos, and in Portuguese, it is spelled Henrique.
+In Greek, it is spelled Enrikos, & in Portuguese, it is spelled Henrique.

 Enrique is a name that has been used for centuries.
-It has been borne by many notable people throughout history, including Enrique Bolaños, the former President of Nicaragua, and Enrique Iglesias, the famous Spanish singer.
+It has been borne by many notable people throughout history, including Enrique Bolaños, the former President of Nicaragua, & Enrique Iglesias, the famous Spanish singer.

-Enrique is a popular name in many Spanish-speaking countries, and it has also gained popularity in the United States.
+Enrique is a popular name in many Spanish-speaking countries, & it has also gained popularity in the United States.
 It reached its peak in popularity in the year 2000 when it ranked #221 in the U.S. It is still a popular name today, ranking at #477.

 Popularity of Enrique